Chicago Sting vs. Cuban National Soccer Team

 Dave Wasser over at www.davebrett.com has archival video of the pre-game intros for the Sting in Havana, which someone has now posted to Youtube:

 After the Havana friendly, the Cubans accepted an invitation from Sting President Clive Toye to visit the United States for a rematch at historic Soldier Field on May 9th, 1978.

 “I believe in sporting diplomacy a great deal,” Toye told The Chicago Sun-Times.
 “It’s the best way to cross frontiers, whatever they may be, psychological or physical.
 You’re less likely to stick a gun into the stomach of someone you know.”

 Despite the political and historical significance of the game, the match drew little interest on a Tuesday night in Chicago.
 Only 4,153 turned out at Soldier Field for the match, which was a 1-1 draw.
 The Sting had a long history in Chicago under steadfast owner Lee Stern, who funded 13 money-losing seasons of outdoor and indoor soccer from 1975 to 1988.
 The Sting never really drew well outdoors as they shuttled from week to week between Soldier Field, Wrigley and Comiskey Park taking open dates wherever they could find them.
 So perhaps the poor turnout for a weeknight friendly was inevitable.

 Today those 1978 Sting-Cuba games are pretty much forgotten.
-Considerably more fan and media attention was devoted to a 1999 home-and-home baseball series between the Baltimore Orioles and the Cuban National Baseball Team.
+Considerably more attention was devoted to a 1999 home-and-home baseball series between the Baltimore Orioles and the Cuban National Baseball Team.
 Years in the negotiating, the series drew 55,000 in Havana and 48,000 in Baltimore.
 The Cubans’ trip to the United States was marred by the defection of retired National Team star Rigoberto Betancourt who was allowed to travel to America as a dignitary in the Cuban delegation.